mcmire/composer/README.md

 Then cd into the 'composer' directory just created and run:

-    make init
+    make setup

-This will install the npm packages necessary to run this app, within a local node_modules directory.
+This will install the npm packages necessary to run this app.

-If MongoDB is not running yet, run:

-    make mongo

-To run the app, say:
+Now say:

-    make server
+    make start

+This will ensure that MongoDB is started, and then start the web server.

 Now go to http://localhost:5010 in your browser.